Neuroplant-Resources/Neuroplant-OWL/README.md

 ## Unblinding your Metadata Sheet
 The Worm Counter GUI allows users to unblind their metadata sheets.
-Rather than manually unblinding the metadata sheet, users can record their blinding information that consists of the blinded names and actual names into the 'blinding key' sheet that is provided below, enter the blinding key and the metadata sheet into the unblinding page of the GUI, and obtain the unblinded verison of their metadata.
+Rather than manually unblinding the metadata sheet, users can record their blinded data into the 'blinding key' sheet that is provided below. enter the blinding key and the metadata sheet into the unblinding page of the GUI, and obtain the unblinded verison of their metadata.
 Depending on the users needs, the GUI gives the options to unblind the compound names, the strain names, or both.
 The following link is the google sheet of the blinding key template.
 Users should make a copy of this template to make edits on their local device, enter the blinded names and actual names of the compounds and/or strains, and download it as csv file.
 The blinding key template: (https://docs.google.com/spreadsheets/d/1XUiqgqrw89kvR9hmZIWSK4jBfCoYfG0F9WB4e3YIkN0/edit?usp=sharing)
 The unblinding page is designed to have both the metadata sheet and the blinding key in csv format.
 Users should ensure that the type of their documents are csv files.

-## Adding Time Points to your Batch Results File
-If you have done time lapse analysis and would like to do data visualisations with the time points, you may add a time points collumn to your batch results file (the file that gets produced from the image analysis).
-To do so, please insert your batch results file, the time points key file, which matches the filename with the time point, and the name you would like the new batch results file which has a time points collumn to have.
-Users should make a copy of the time points key template to make edits on their local device, and enter the filename and the corresponding time point.
-The time points key template: (https://docs.google.com/spreadsheets/d/1TMy_FJ-7xEaRHS1HiiJfOHE9yI8LHBTdbuKqjPxzTB8/edit?usp=sharing)

 ## Data Visualisation